ctrueden/ctrueden.github.io/_pages/deus/SessionMon15.md

 Nikolai needs to retrieve his items, and speak to his father about borrowing ''The Grey Storm''.
 Nikolai and Ariona step through a portal to the lab Nikolai was using, and then another to Boris.
 Nikolai and Ariona attempt to explain the situation, and Boris yields the ship and 7 more uses of orange juice.
 He appears totally confident in everything that pay possibly occur.

-When the party converges on ''The Grey Storm,'' they board and Vittorio realizes that he is going to need Ariona's help to get to his meeting with ((NPCOrlando|his father)) on time.
+When the party converges on ''The Grey Storm,'' they board and Vittorio realizes that he is going to need Ariona's help to get to his meeting with [his father](NPCOrlando) on time.
 This results in Vitto listing off all sorts of great things he has supposedly done for the party, and yelling, "I'm not made of evil, here!"

 Ariona opens a portal to a park on Earth, and Nikolai and Vittorio step through.
 Brice and Jasmine hide in Nikolai's computer.

 -----

 Vittorio sits down in a Japanese hibachi restaurant at about five minutes before the meeting time.
-Around twenty minutes later, ((NPCEmilio|an extremely nervous-looking man)) walks in, and sits at the table next to Vittorio.
+Around twenty minutes later, [an extremely nervous-looking man](NPCEmilio) walks in, and sits at the table next to Vittorio.
 He tells Vittorio that something bad is going down.
 It's happening tonight.
 "Your father's in on it!
 They're ''all'' in on it!
 Everybody's going to die!"
 At this point, Vittorio's contact begins coughing violently, and quickly collapses on the table in convulsions.

 The hibachi chef stops his display and attempts to perform CPR, as Nikolai is beckoned over and attempts to target the man with healing magic.
 However, when he tries, he discovers that he cannot target the contact with his effect.
 Nikolai and Vittorio realize that his soul has already escaped.